Fear of Flying? How Hypnosis Helps You Overcome Flight Anxiety

 This fear becomes a habit.
 And like all habits of thought or emotion, it can be changed.

-How the Brain Reacts to Flight Triggers
+How the Brain Reacts to Fear of Flying

-- When booking a ticket
+• When booking a ticket

-- While packing
+• While packing

-- At the gate
+• At the gate

-- During taxiing
+• During taxiing

-- Right before takeoff
+• Right before takeoff

-The brain’s fear center (the amygdala) can’t always distinguish between actual danger and a perceived threat.
+The brain’s fear center (the amygdala) cannot always distinguish between actual danger and a perceived threat.
 If your subconscious has tagged flying as dangerous, it may set off the alarm early.
 This will cause your cortisol and adrenaline to spike, your heart to race, and your breathing to shorten.

 Your body will prepare itself for danger even when none exists.